ostack/qa-xml-sitemap/README.rst

 ==============================================
-Question2Answer Random Question Widget v2.1.1
+Question2Answer XML site map plugin v2.1.1
 ==============================================
 -----------
 Description
 -----------
-This is a plugin for **Question2Answer** that provides a random question widget.
+This is a plugin for **Question2Answer** that generates sitemap file for submission to search engines.

 ------------
 Installation